Emergency Medical Technology - Associate in Applied Science Degree

-An advanced-placement option is available for students currently holding a National Registry EMT - Basic, EMT - Advanced, or Paramedic certification who have a desire to obtain an Associate in Applied Science in Emergency Medical Technology degree.
-Through an assessment of professional certifications and previous professional experience, you may be eligible to exempt a maximum of 47 credit hours toward the A.A.S. degree in EMT.
+An advanced-placement option is available for students currently holding a National Registry Paramedic certification who have a desire to obtain an Associate in Applied Science in Emergency Medical Technology degree.
+Through an assessment of professional certifications and previous professional experience, you may be eligible to exempt a maximum of 52 credit hours toward the A.A.S. degree in Emergency Medical Technology.
 HGTC reserves the right to require students to demonstrate competency through satisfactory completion of coursework, certification, challenge or exemption exams, or experiential learning.
 Each student's certification and experience will be reviewed on an individual basis.

 For more information contact: